Things to do in the Catlins

 6. Visit the Cathedral Caves

-These magnificent, 30-metre high caves are accessible at low tide only, so you need to check tides on their website or information centre.
+These magnificent, 30-meter high caves are accessible at low tide only, so you need to check tides on their website or information centre.
 Access to the caves is on a path that leads through podocarp forest and a short walk along the beach.
 It takes about half an hour to reach the caves.

 7. Visit The Lost Gypsy Gallery

 All this spectacular natural beauty can be tiring, so if you feel like seeing some man-made oddities and be in the company of people again, take a brief stop at The Lost Gypsy Gallery.
 Essentially, the main part of the gallery is located in an old bus converted into a showroom for automated gadgets made out of pieces of scrap metal or other recycled materials.
 Sounds weird?
 It certainly is, and equally entertaining.
-You enter a world of odd, funny and tempting gizmos and toys that dares you to press this button or flick that switch to leave you marvelling at its creator’s ingenuity.
+You enter a world of odd, funny and tempting gizmos and toys that dares you to press this button or flick that switch to leave you marveling at its creator’s ingenuity.
 Be warned, all those objects and hidden jokes may keep you entertained for a few hours.

 Have you visited the Catlins?
 Why would you go and visit?